Permissionless-Software-Foundation/psfoundation.info/docs/tokenomics.md

 The PSF token is loosely pegged to the value of Bitcoin Cash (BCH).
 The price of the PSF token (in BCH) is determined by an equation enforced by the [token-liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity), which can be interacted with at [PSFoundation.cash](https://psfoundation.cash), in order to buy and sell PSF tokens.

 The token-liquidity app maintains its own wallet, containing both BCH and PSF tokens.
-The token-liquidity app is known as an 'automated market maker'.
+The token-liquidity app is classified as an 'automated market maker'.
 It's akin to a vending machine that will trade PSF tokens in exchange for BCH according to a predefined equation.
 In this way, the app provides perfect liquidity between BCH and the PSF token, and the PSF is 'backed' by the BCH in the apps wallet.

 The token-liquidity app is currently the best way to obtain PSF tokens to participate in governance, or to interact with PSF software that charges fees in PSF tokens.
 But this app will eventually be phased out in favor of [dex.fullstack.cash](https://dex.fullstack.cash) as described in [the Roadmap](/docs/roadmap).